ScheerleJo/HTTP2MIDI/README.md

 - create Installer to automatically update from latest Release and install all necessary stuff in the beginning
 - Move debug-Helper to swagger or something equivalent
 - optimize file structure
+- make a Rework for generic use to add to Companion as official Package

 ## Developer